Jabiru: Breeding

 Jabirus are solitary nesters, building massive nest platforms that are used repeatedly in successive seasons.
 Unlike many other storks, these species are often seen in pairs in the nonbreeding season, suggesting a lifelong pair bond.
 The nest of sticks is built by both parents around August–September (in the Southern Hemisphere) on tall trees, and enlarged at each succeeding season, growing to several meters in diameter.
 Nests are often deeper than they are wide; they can be up to 1 m wide and 1.8 m deep.
 Half a dozen nests may be built in close proximity, sometimes among nests of herons and other birds.
 The parents take turns incubating the clutch of two to five white eggs and are known to be more territorial than usual against other jabirus during the breeding period.
-Raccoons and other storks (including their own species) are occasional predators of jabiru eggs, but most nest predators appear to avoid these huge-billed birds and there are no known predators of healthy adult jabirus.
+Wood storks and other jabirus are occasional predators of jabiru eggs, but most nest predators appear to avoid these huge-billed birds and there are no known predators of healthy adult jabirus.
 Although the young fledge around 110 days old, they often spend around another 3 months in the care of their parents.
 Because of this long length of time spent brooding, pairs have difficulty breeding in successive years.
-Less than half of active pairs in one season are active the next season.
-Only 25% of successful pairs are successful the next season.
+Less than half of active pairs in one season are active the next season, and only 25% of successful pairs are successful the next season.
 The lifespan average is 36 years.
-The Jabiru has a diploid number of 2n = 56.
+The jabiru has a diploid number of 2n = 56.

 Conservation

 Jabirus are widespread but not abundant in any area.
 They are considered a species of least concern by the IUCN, an improvement from a status of near threatened in 1988.
 Jabiru gained protected status in Belize in 1973.
 Since then, their numbers in that area have slowly risen.
-They have been granted protected status by the U.S. Migratory Bird Act.
+They have been granted protected status by the US Migratory Bird Treaty Act.